Srikanth635/RAGs/binder/documentation/basics/models_combined/combined_framenet_cutting.md

    - It's often employed when preparing meats, such as slicing a roast or deli meats.
    - Slicing is ideal for dishes where presentation matters, ensuring even cooking and flavor distribution.

-4. **Tools**: A chef�s knife, serrated knife, or mandoline can be used, depending on the ingredient.
+4. **Tools**: A chef's knife, serrated knife, or mandoline can be used, depending on the ingredient.

 ### Chopping